vedanthv/data-engg-docs/internals-docs-code/08-UC_External_Location_Storage_Credentials.md

 2. If Metastore location is not provided.

 In this case we need to provide the location at catalog level to create tables.
+This is mandatory.

 <img width="749" height="308" alt="image" src="https://github.com/user-attachments/assets/d352fafa-3bd0-49a3-b7d3-dcfb1818b84d" />